Roasted-Sugar-Maple-Nuts/ENSE271Project/activity1/README.md

 The affinity diagram created with data from the initial project discussion.

 ### User Story Map
+**Note:** The PDF file does not contain the extra descriptions with the complete stories for each card.

 The user story map as of May 18, 2021.
 The content is subject to change as more ideas possibly come into fruition.
 The most recent changes can be viewed on [StoriesOnBoard](https://landofooo.storiesonboard.com/m/copy-of-roasted-sugar-maple-nuts-usm).